 Of course, that’s not the only benefit of dividing perennial plants.
 “The biggest value in dividing perennials is that it keeps most plants healthy and looking their best,” Justin says.
 While not all perennials and grasses need to be divided, the process can help reinvigorate them and encourage them to produce more blooms.

 Perennials need regular digging, dividing and transplanting to maintain healthy, attractive growth.
 When the middle of a plant dies out or looks like a doughnut, or if plants start to flop, fail to bloom or outgrow their location, they need to be divided.

-How do you know when to divide?
 A good starting point is to follow this old saying: “Divide spring bloomers in fall, fall bloomers in spring, and summer bloomers in either fall or spring.”
+For greatest success, dig up, divide and transplant spring flowering perennials in late summer, fall bloomers in early spring, and those that flower midseason at either of these times.
+Experienced gardeners find that they can push the limits of dividing perennials plants when time allows.
 You can generally stretch the transplanting guideline with most perennials as long as you provide proper care afterward.
-Here’s how to dig in:

 Dig around the outside edge of the entire plant using a garden fork or shovel, and lift the plant out of the ground.